-My Top 10 tips for buying a sewing machine or overlocker with confidence
+Jane’s Top ten tips for buying a sewing machine with confidence

 Open for debate, The Elna EX 220 is a great starter machine with a front loader bobbin.

 I do prefer a drop-in-bobbin like the Elna 340 a manual machine with an automatic or one-step buttonhole but either type will do the job it is very much personal preference.

-Don’t despair, don’t buy anything!
-Book a free, no-obligation demonstration on our lovely Elna sewing machines and overlockers.
+Don’t despair and don’t buy anything!
+Arrange a free, no-obligation demonstration on our lovely Elna sewing machines and overlockers.